AmiJoba22/RateMD-Datapipe/README.md

 - **Transformation**
      - This process contains cleaning, reformatting, and transforming the data to remove inconsistencies and help us retrieve relevant information about doctor ratings.
 - **Data Visualization for Analytics**
-     - The visualization will be created using Tableau, which will help us figure out which county, state, and zip code has the lowest/highest doctor ratings.
+     - The visualization will be created using Tableau, which will help us figure out which city, state, and zip code has the lowest/highest doctor ratings.
 It also helps us answer whether or not our business, functional, and data requirements were fulfilled.

 ## Dimensional Modeling